Creating/editing Patch Management policies

 Patch Management is a strategy for managing patches or upgrades for software applications and technologies.
 A patch is software designed to update a computer program or its supporting data to fix or improve it.
 This includes fixing security vulnerabilities and other bugs and improving the usability or performance.

-Effective patch management helps protect devices against known vulnerabilities that attackers could exploit, and it's an essential component of any cybersecurity strategy.
+Effective patch management protects devices against known vulnerabilities that attackers could exploit, and is an essential component of any cybersecurity strategy.

 Patch Management brings the following benefits to a customer's IT environment: